Groucho/groucho/DOCS.md

 ```

 ## Tests?
 This library uses QUnit and Phantom for unit testing via Grunt.
 There are also some moderately behavioral tests used to confirm tracking activities.
+Istambul is used for code coverage analysis.

 ## Thanks.
 If you've read this far you might have some suggestions.
 Feel free to send those or make a merge request.